-- 1. After discussing the change with your faculty advisor, get a Graduate Student Petition from the GPA or the Graduate Division's website.
+- After discussing the change with your faculty advisor, get a Graduate Student Petition from the GPA or the Graduate Division's website (https://ext-prod.graddiv.ucsb.edu/sites/default/files/2021- 06/ChangeDegPetition-6.2021.pdf).
 Complete the top portion of the form, then sign and date where indicated. - 2.
-Pay the \$20.00 petition fee at the Cashier's Office (1212 SAASB), then bring the receipt and petition to the GPA for further processing. - 3.
 Your petition will be forwarded to your faculty advisor and then to the Graduate Program Director or Chair, for the appropriate departmental approvals.
-Once obtained, a copy of your petition will be forwarded to the Graduate Division for official UCSB approval and confirmation.

-4. Upon Graduate Division review, you will receive a copy of the petition via email, indicating whether it has been approved or denied.
+Once obtained, a copy of your petition will be forwarded to the Graduate Division for official UCSB approval and confirmation. - 3.
+Upon Graduate Division review, you will receive a copy of the petition via email, indicating whether it has been approved or denied.
 The petition process may take several months to complete.
-NOTE: In the case of a degree objective change, the other department may require additional materials from you.
+NOTE: In the case of a degree objective change, the other department may require additional materials from you. - 4.
+Pay the \$20.00 petition fee (this will be charged to your BARC account once Grad Div has processed your petition).